 A hydraulic tensile and Brinell hardness testing machine.
 The machine tests any suitably shaped specimens of various materials.
 The material must not exceed the maximum strength or hardness limits (see ‘specifications’ on the data sheet).
 TecQuipment also supply additional low-cost test specimens (available separately).

 - A display unit with a digital display of force (load)

 - A ball indenter for Brinell hardness tests

 - An extensometer with a digital display for tensile tests

-The load frame bolts to a bench (template included).
+The load frame is mounted on adjustable legs and can be fixed to a bench for stability.
 To apply loads, students pump a handle connected to a hydraulic ram.

 The display unit shows force and works as an interface to send data to a suitable computer.
 The extensometer has a digital display of extension and connects to the display unit for data capture.